Settlement agent licence renewal forms

 - attach/pay the correct fee

-- an original or certified copy of an Australian police check (not more than three months old)
+- an Australian police check (not more than three months old)

 - current copy of your Professional Indemnity and Fidelity Insurance Coverage from the Professional Indemnity and Fidelity Master Policy

 Late renewal applications

 Applications lodged within one month of expiry of your triennial certificate - the renewal shall be deemed to take effect for the period of three years from the day next succeeding the day on which the triennial certificate expired.

 Applications lodged more than one month but not more than 12 months after the expiry of your triennial certificate - you are required to satisfy the Commissioner that there is reasonable cause for the renewal to be deemed to take effect for the period of three years from the day after the triennial certificate expired.

 Applications lodged up to 12 months after the expiry of your triennial certificate – the renewal will take effect for a period of three years either from the day after the certificate was surrendered or the day the renewal is granted, as determined by the Commissioner.

 Applications lodged more than 12 months after the surrender of your triennial certificate – if renewal is granted it will take effect for the period of three years from the day renewal is granted.